microsoft/aitour26-WRK570-improving-ops-with-copilot-in-azure-and-github-copilot/lab/README.md

 ## Lab Overview

-In this hands-on workshop, you’ll learn to ....
+In this hands-on workshop, you’ll learn to:

-If you're not a workshop participant at AI Tour, try this code yourself at ....
+* Use `azd` to deploy applications to Azure.
+* Use Copilot in Azure to build operational awareness.
+* Use Copilot in Azure to improve resilience for your environment.
+* Use Copilot in Azure to create durable automation.
+* Use GitHub Copilot to improve the build and deployment process.

 ## Pre-Requisites